 A composable CMS is the latest evolution in designing content systems to support this big‑picture composable approach.
 When comparing common types of CMSs available on the market:

-Composable CMS A headless CMS that also breaks up backend functionality into microservices.
+Composable CMS – A headless CMS that also breaks up backend functionality into microservices.
 Each service works independently, exposes all data via APIs, and can be updated or replaced without disrupting the others.
 This modularity gives teams a lot of flexibility when it comes to integrations and adapting the CMS to support complex use cases.
+Hygraph was built with this architecture from day one, so you can easily connect your favourite DAM, commerce engine or personalisation tool without vendor lock‑in.

 Monolithic CMSs have remained popular for a reason.
 They provide prebuilt website templates, work out‑of‑the‑box, and don't require a lot of technical knowledge to get started with.
 This makes them a really good option for personal projects and small businesses (and even some very large businesses) where all that's needed is a simple, static website.